Dropping Networks for Transfer Learning: Conclusion

 \section{Conclusion}

-\textit{Dropping} Networks are based on a simple notion that combines two common meta-learning model averaging methods: \textit{Bagging} and \textit{Dropout}.
-The combination of both can be of benefit to overcome some limitations in transfer learning such as learning from more distant tasks and mitigating \textit{negative transfer}, most interestingly, in the few-shot learning setting.
-This paper has empirically demonstrated this on learning complex semantic relationships between sentence pairs.
+\textit{Dropping} Networks are based on a straightforward combination of two common meta-learning model averaging methods: \textit{Bagging} and \textit{Dropout}.
+The combination of both can be of particular benefit to overcome limitations in transfer learning such as learning from more distant tasks and mitigating \textit{negative transfer}, most interestingly, in the few-shot learning setting.
+This paper has empirically demonstrated this for learning complex semantic relationships between sentence pairs.
 Additionally, We find the co-attention network and the ensemble GRU network to perform comparably for single-task learning.
-Below we summarize some of the main points and findings from this work: \begin{itemize}
+Below we summarize the main findings: \begin{itemize}

-\item The model averaging properties of \textit{Dropping} networks show significant benefits over \textit{Bagging} neural networks or a single neural network with \textit{Dropout}, particularly when dropout is high (p=0.5), leading to greater diversity and specialization in each model.

 \item The method for transfer only relies on one additional parameter $\gamma$.
-Also, using a higher decay rate $\gamma$ (0.9-0.95) is more suitable for tasks that are closely related.
+We find that in practice using a higher decay rate $\gamma$ (0.9-0.95) is more suitable for closely related tasks.

 \item Decreasing $\gamma$ in proportion to the slope of a smooth spline fitted to the online error curve performs better than arbitrary step changes or a fixed rate for $\gamma$ (equivalent to static hard parameter ensemble transfer).